Aurazour/WCNameGen/README.md

 # WCNameGen
-Generates randomized warrior names in clan, tribe, ancient tribe, and miscellaneous form
+Generates randomized warrior names in clan, tribe, ancient tribe, and miscellaneous form (some of the tribe names are a bit wonky due to rng)